IskXCr/CG-Course-Misc/readme.md

 Author: [IskXCr - GitHub](https://github.com/IskXCr)

+## FAQ

+Q: Why does the repository mainly contain HTML code?

+A: Because some notes written in Markdown are compiled to HTML for better viewing experience on inline math.

 ## Introduction

 This repository contains author's notes (in English) and implementations of assignments and projects from various courses in computer graphics.